mupaduw/deluge-cmd/docs/usage.md

 # Usage

-To use deluge_cmd in a project
+To use deluge-cmd in a project

 ```
 import deluge_cmd